 Further information about English language requirements and profile levels.

-The MSc in Policy Research stresses the development of policy research and analysis methods, as well as substantive knowledge.
+The programme places strong emphasis on the development of policy research and analysis methods, as well as building substantive knowledge.
 Graduates from our MSc Policy Research can go on to work as policy researchers and analysts, or research commissioners/managers in public or private agencies, both in the UK and internationally.

 Potential employers include local or central government departments, voluntary or charitable organisations, national or international non-governmental organisations, or global institutions such as the United Nations.